Great Web Design Starts With a Great User Experience

 Meeting Website User Expectations

-Mobile devices account for 66% of all time spent online, and the majority of online shoppers use mobile devices at least once during their journey of conversion.
-In 2019 great web design is mobile-first design.
+Over 55% of website traffic comes from mobile devices, and 92.3% of internet users access the internet using a mobile phone.
+Most online shoppers use mobile devices at least once during their conversion journey.
+In 2023 great web design is a mobile-first design.

 Improve Mobile Page Load Speed

-More than half (53%) all mobile visitors will leave if your website takes more than 3 seconds to load.
-If you want great web design you must work on your page speed optimization.
+Over half (53%) of all mobile visitors will leave if your website takes more than 3 seconds to load.
+And businesses with slow-loading pages leave a negative impression on 45% of customers.
+If you want great web design, you must optimize your page speed.

 Focus on Mobile E-Commerce

-If your web design is outdated, you and your business will appear out of touch as well.
-Great web design is current, relevant, and up to date.
+If your web design is outdated, you and your business will appear out of touch.
+Great web design is current, relevant, and up-to-date.

 Focus on Design

 58% of website users want appealing design and usability.
-Without great web design your online engagement will decrease, and shopping cart abandonment increases proportionally.
+Without great web design and usability, your online engagement will decrease, and shopping cart abandonment will increase proportionally.

 Optimize Your Images

-In 2019, page speed is essential, and image optimization is key to having a fast loading site.
+In 2023, page speed is essential, and image optimization is critical to a fast-loading site.
 Slow images can result in you losing nearly 40% of all visitors.

 Include Effective CTAs

 You want your website visitors to take action on your site.
-Great web design means you make that as simple and straightforward for them as possible.
+Great web design means you make that as straightforward for them as possible.

 Eliminate Sliders and Slideshows